• Skip to primary navigation

 Instructions

-Stretch the balloon a bit first, this just makes it easier to inflate.
+Stretch the balloon a bit first.
+This makes it easier to inflate.

 Fill your jar or bottle about one quarter full with lemon juice.